Mogtofu33/contenta-ddev/README.md

   --account-pass=admin
 ```

-### Restart for Contentajs to connect to ContentaCMS
+### Restart for ContentaJJS to connect to ContentaCMS

 ```shell
 ddev restart